ndallas68/ndallas68/README.md

 * 🌍  I'm based in Milwaukee, WI
 * ✉️  You can contact me at [nolanwolfdallas@gmail.com](mailto:nolanwolfdallas@gmail.com)
 * 🧠  I'm learning Arduino (( C++ ))
-* ⚡  Interested in all things tech, from MQTT to Subnets to CSS magic
+* ⚡  Interested in all things tech, from MQTT to Subnets to CSS aethstetics

 ### Skills